kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 - Sort List by start `Arrays.sort(intervals, (a, b) -> a.start - b.start)`
 - Interater the list
 	- Check if conflict
-		- use `maxEnd = Math.max(maxEnd, interval.end)` to maintain current interval end, and compare with each incoming interval's start `interval.start < maxEnd`
+		- use `maxEnd = Math.max(maxEnd, interval.end)` to maintain current interval end
+		- compare with each incoming interval's start `interval.start < maxEnd`
 	- Merge if conflict
-		-
+		- use `prevInterval` as 1st element in sorted list
+		- compare with each incoming interval by using `prevInterval.end >= incomingInterval.start`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNDA5ODI3MiwtMTg1MzUxNDg2NCwtMj
-MzNjYzOTc1LDI5MDQ2Mzk1LC0xNTYyNTkyODcwLC01MDAzNTgx
-MTVdfQ==
+eyJoaXN0b3J5IjpbLTIwOTgyNzc5NDMsLTE4NTM1MTQ4NjQsLT
+IzMzY2Mzk3NSwyOTA0NjM5NSwtMTU2MjU5Mjg3MCwtNTAwMzU4
+MTE1XX0=
 -->